Watch video: Owner 'gutted' as roadbike destroyed in inferno - NZ Herald

-A Hastings fire crew spokesperson said on Thursday they're still investigating what sparked the blaze that engulfed the motorbike, where fierce flames and smoke drew nearby residents from their homes on Southland Place, Raureka, about 1.50pm on Tuesday.
+A Hastings fire crew spokesperson said today they're investigating what sparked the blaze that engulfed the motorbike, where fierce flames and smoke drew nearby residents from their homes on Southland Place, Raureka, about 1.50pm on Tuesday.

 A witness said the owner, who earlier had been seen near the burning bike, was helpless to do anything.